 - Black, double wall construction absorbs and retains heat

-- Extra large, removable lid allows easy access
+- Extra large, removable lids allow easy access

 - Internal bar mixes compost and allows air to circulate